acornjs/acorn/README.md

   choose.

-- **directSourceFile**: Like `sourceFile`, but a `sourceFile` property will be added directly to the nodes, rather than the `loc` object.
+- **directSourceFile**: Like `sourceFile`, but a `sourceFile` property will be added (regardless of the `location` option) directly to the nodes, rather than the `loc` object.

 - **preserveParens**: If this option is `true`, parenthesized expressions are represented by (non-standard) `ParenthesizedExpression` nodes